-Bullying because of, or focussing on the issue of race.
+Bullying because of, or focusing on the issue of race.

 Includes but is not limited to unwanted physical contact or sexually abusive comments.

-Bullying because of, or focussing on, the issue of sexuality.
+Bullying because of, or focusing on, the issue of sexuality.

 Notts County Football Club has a responsibility to respond promptly and effectively to issues of bullying.